ckifonidis/nbg-business-insights-demo-claude/instructions.md

 When we need to debug, you will ask me to visit the page you want to debug.
 You add logs beforehand and you read the console and network logs from the browser-tools MCP Server.

+### TypeScript Note

+- `verbatimModuleSyntax` is enabled.
+Ensure import/export syntax is compatible.

+### Project Setup Instructions

+- You will provide scaffolding and bootstrapping commands (e.g. for project creation, library installation, and folder structure).
+- These commands will be executed manually by the user.
+- Consult tool Context 7 for library information